H0llyW00dzZ/My-RESTAPIs-Boilerplate/k8s-deployment/RESTAPIs.md

 > [!NOTE]
 > If you are using two load balancers (one for the database as a standalone without NGINX Ingress, and the second for the application), change `service.beta.kubernetes.io/do-loadbalancer-hostname` to `service.beta.kubernetes.io/do-loadbalancer-hostname: db.example.com` for the database.
 This will ensure proper connectivity and prevent "Connection Reset by Peer" errors.
+>
+> Additionally, the `Connection Reset by Peer` error can occur when pods cannot communicate with each other or with themselves.
+For example, if your pod's IP is `10.0.0.1` and you try to use `curl` to access it via `example.com`, which is bound to `10.0.0.1`, you may encounter the `Connection Reset by Peer` error.
+However, using `curl` directly to `10.0.0.1` would work properly.
+This issue can arise even within the same `virtual machine`.

 ## Cleanup